tsupplis/pcdos11-hacking/README.md

 11AD:001C D1E3             SHL     BX,1
 ```

-The masm checked in in git is fixed.
+The masm checked in git is fixed.